Malek-01/Transit-delay-prediction/README.md

 For the merging process, the 'merging' folder contains relevant files, and the resulting file, 'data.xlsx,' is available in the release.

+The codes to be executed are located in the main code, namely the following files: SVM-FS.py, GB.py, RF.py, DNN.py, and LR.py.

 To enhance the assessment of features influencing delays, two additional case studies have been included, notably for Dublin and Sydney cities.
 The information about them are available in Dublin case study and Sydney case study, respectively.